Canon 6D Mark II vs Nikon D5300

 Travel and landscape photographers will find it useful that both cameras feature internal geolocalization sensors and can record GPS coordinates in their EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D5300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 6D Mark II and D5300 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Nikon D5300 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 6D Mark II or the Nikon D5300 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.